Exploratory Causal Inference in SAEnce: Additional Experiments

-\looseness=-1This subsection expands the quantitative picture in Figure~\ref{fig:semi-synth} by showing the \emph{more complete grid} of results across sample size and effect magnitude, for two evaluation regimes: \begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textbf{Unknown number of effects (\(r\)).} Each method returns its \emph{own} set of significant codes at level \(\alpha\) or simply the \texttt{Top-K}.
-We then report Precision, Recall, and IoU against the ground–truth affected codes (Section~\ref{app:celeba-details}). \item \textbf{Known number of effects (\(r\)).} We assume to know the true number of effects, and we just look at $r-$ highest effect among each method.
-We again compute Precision, Recall, and IoU (namely, we apply \texttt{Top-2} selection on top of other methods). \end{enumerate}
+\paragraph{Additional main results} This paragraph expands the quantitative results illustrated in Figure~\ref{fig:semi-synth} by reporting all the considered sample sizes and effect magnitudes in the data-generating processes, for two evaluation regimes: \begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textit{Unknown number of effects} (\(r\)).
+Each method returns its \emph{own} set of significant codes.
+We then report Precision, Recall, and IoU against the ground–truth affected codes. \item \textit{Known number of effects} (\(r\)).
+We assume to know the true number of effects, and we just look at the $r$ highest effects for each method.
+We again compute Precision, Recall, and IoU (namely, we apply top-$2$ selection on top of other methods). \end{enumerate}

-As detailed in Appendix~\ref{app:celeba-details}, we vary (\emph{i}) the \textbf{sample size} \(n \in \{30,50,100,250,500,1000\}\) and (\emph{ii}) the \textbf{ATE magnitude} \(\tau \in \{0.1,\dots,0.8\}\), holding the semi–synthetic DGP and SAE training protocol fixed.
-Each cell aggregates 10 random seeds (RCT re–draws and SAE initializations).

-\paragraph{Main takeaways.} Across both regimes and over the entire grid, NES maintains high Precision and IoU while matching the best Recall of baselines.
+As detailed in Appendix~\ref{app:celeba-details}, we vary (\emph{i}) the sample size \(n \in \{30,50,100,250,500,1000\}\) and (\emph{ii}) the ATE magnitude \(\tau \in \{0.1,0.2,\dots,0.8\}\), holding the semi–synthetic DGP and SAE training protocol fixed.
+Across both regimes and over the entire grid, NES maintains high Precision and IoU while matching the best Recall of baselines.
 When the experiment power increases (larger \(n\) or \(\tau\)), vanilla $t$–tests and classical multiplicity corrections (FDR/Bonferroni) exhibit the \emph{significance–collapse} behavior: Recall saturates but Precision drops sharply as leakage neurons become significant, driving IoU toward zero.
 Enforcing the correct cardinality (\(r\) known) mitigates over–selection but does \emph{not} resolve entanglement: baselines still replace a true effect with a leakage surrogate in later picks, keeping Precision \(<\!0.5\) in the high–power regime.
 In contrast, NES’s residual stratification peels one principal effect component per round and then \emph{stops}, preserving interpretability.